Paul W. Wilkinson, PE

 Paul’s leadership extended beyond LLG into the local community.
 Paul has served as President of South Coast Metro Alliance which unites property owners and business leaders who have a long-term investment in the South Coast Metro community.
 The Alliance is a dynamic and continually evolving organization that fosters economic growth and development in South Coast Metro, Orange County’s premiere corporate and cultural center.

 Throughout Paul’s leadership, the current and remaining nine members of the Management Committee have been successfully groomed to carry on the values and 50-plus-year legacy of LLG.
 Rich Barretto and Keil Maberry will continue to lead the Irvine office.
-The leadership in the San Diego, Pasadena, and Woodland Hills offices will also remain.
+The leadership in the San Diego and Pasadena offices will also remain.

 Paul and his wife, DJ have purchased a home far north of Seattle and near the Canadian border, overlooking Boundary Bay and the Strait of Georgia.
 They expect to relocate there with Lucy (their Labradoodle) by this summer.
 While now “boatless near Seattle”, they were huge boating enthusiasts and enjoyed island hopping for more than a dozen years among the San Juan Islands of Washington and the Gulf Islands of British Columbia.
 Having turned his retirement focus to dry land, Paul will be pursuing his passion for cars and many things Porsche, and expects to explore the many 2-lane rural roads of the region (all at Level of Service A!) in his 911 Cabriolet.
 He will also be returning to the guitar playing of his youth (prompted by The Beatles 1964 appearance on the Ed Sullivan Show) and aspires to be worthy of joining a retiree garage band.